 The motherboard serves as a single platform to connect all of the parts of a computer together.
 It connects the CPU, memory, hard drives, optical drives, video card, sound card, and other ports and expansion cards directly or via cables.
 It can be considered as the backbone of a computer.

 Motherboard varies greatly in supporting various types of components.

-Video Cards, Hard disks, Sound Cards have to be compatible with motherboard to function properly
+Video cards, hard disks, sound cards have to be compatible with the motherboard to function properly.

 Description of Motherboard

-There is a peripheral card slot in front of the motherboard using which video cards, sound cards and other expansion cards can be connected to motherboard.
+There is a peripheral card slot in front of the motherboard using which video cards, sound cards, and other expansion cards can be connected to the motherboard.

-On the left side, motherboards carry a number of ports to connect monitor, printer, mouse, keyboard, speaker, and network cables.
-Motherboards also provide USB ports which allow compatible devices to be connected in plug-in/plug-out fashion for example, pen drive, digital cameras etc.
+On the left side, motherboards carry a number of ports to connect the monitor, printer, mouse, keyboard, speaker, and network cables.
+Motherboards also provide USB ports, which allow compatible devices to be connected in plug-in/plug-out fashion.
+For example, pen drive, digital cameras, etc.